Why is my iPad not turning on?

 Before I conclude let me also address some of the queries often made by iPad users when their iPad will not turn on or charge.

-Why is my iPad black and not turning on?
+Why is my iPad black and my iPad won’t turn on?

 How do I force my iPad to restart?